 Kauai Path: Aloha Ronald, thanks for your interest in Ke Ala Hele Makalae.

 When you are on Kauai this fall, the connection of Ke Ala Hele Makalae between Lydgate Park (~4 miles of path meandering within Lydgate Park, crossing the Wailua River, running North along Wailua Beach, and along Papaloa Road stubbing out at the Coconut Marketplace) and the contiguous 4.2 mile section (from Lihi Park in central Kapaa along the coast North to Kuna Bay) will still be under construction and/or planning. (see update)

 In short, there will not yet be a contiguous ~9 mile long multiuse path all the way from Lydgate Park to Kuna Bay.

 With a bit of determination, the resolute walker, runner, or cyclist should be able to traverse the incomplete portion of that alignment.

 The two complete sections are in constant use, are very attractive, and the interpretive signage now being installed along the Kapaa - Kuna Bay corridor should be completely in place by the time you arrive.

 If things proceed as planned, the labor for the elevated section build will be provided as a training exercise for military personnel deployed to Kauai.
 This civil engineering exercise is part of the Pentagon's Innovative Readiness Training ("IRT") program.
-Hopefully those plans will survive fiscal constraints imposed by the sequester--we'll see.
+Hopefully those plans will survive the range of fiscal constraints imposed on many government projects--we'll see.